Arseblog membership

 How much does it cost?

-The minimum cost is just €5 per month + VAT if you’re in an EU country, otherwise there’s no VAT to pay.
-That works out at just £4.40 or around $6 (the amount on Patreon shows up in dollars as that’s the only currency they currently deal in).
+The minimum cost is just $6 per month + VAT if you’re in an EU country, otherwise there’s no VAT to pay.
+That works out at just £5 or around €5.50 (the amount on Patreon shows up in dollars as that’s the only currency they currently deal in).

 If you feel like you want to contribute more, you can modify the amount before you sign up (see FAQ).

-What do I get if I sign up?
+So, what do I get if I sign up?

-• You also get our love and thanks for being part of the Arseblog member community, and the knowledge that your contribution will help us do more, so you get more in the long-term.
+• You also get our love and thanks for being part of the Arseblog Patreon community, and the knowledge that your contribution will help us do more, so you get more in the long-term.

 Ok, I’m in!
 How do I do it?

-It’s simple.
 Everything you need to know is in the FAQ below, and if you have a question that’s not included, or if something’s not clear, you can get in touch directly and we’ll sort it out as best we can.

 What is Patreon?